CharlesYang030/PolCLIP/README.md

 #### 3. FINE-TUNE D-GPT
 For users with OpenAI account:

 (1) If you want to reproduce the process of fine-tuning a disambiguation-oriented GPT-3.5 (approximately 175 mins and $42.5), please download the fine-tuning corpus that we used [Download]().

-(2) You need to upload the fine-tuning corpus to [the OpenAI fine-tuning platform](https://raganato.github.io/vwsd/).
-You can also find simple fine-tuning instructions [here](https://platform.openai.com/docs/guides/fine-tuning).
+(2) You need to upload the fine-tuning corpus to the OpenAI fine-tuning platform (https://raganato.github.io/vwsd/).

+You can also find simple fine-tuning instructions at https://platform.openai.com/docs/guides/fine-tuning.

-(3) After fine-tuning, you will get a D-GPT that can be used to generate lexical definition for ambiguous target words within different contexts.
+(3) After fine-tuning, you will get a D-GPT that is stored in your own OpenAI account.

+(4) Before testing, you need to use D-GPT to generate lexical difinition for ambiguous target words within different contexts by following `D-GPT.py`.

+For users without OpenAI account:

+(1) You can directly execute `D-GPT.py` to ignore the fine-tuning process.

+(2) Our D-GPT model name: `ft:gpt-3.5-turbo-1106:2023python::8RyWR8GA`

+(3) Our API key: `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`

+### Acknowledgement
+PolCLIP benifits from [BabelNet](https://babelnet.org/) and [BabelPic](https://sapienzanlp.github.io/babelpic/).
+The original authors and their open-sourcing are appreciated.